Guilford school board votes to bring middle and high school students back to the classroom

 GREENSBORO — Middle and high school students will finally be returning to in-person classes over the next month following a much-anticipated vote by the Guilford County Board of Education on Tuesday night.

-Under the plan, sixth and ninth-graders would return to school the week of Feb.
-22. Seventh, eleventh and 12th-graders would return the week of March 1.
-Eighth and tenth-graders would be back the week of March 8.
+Under the plan, sixth and ninth graders would return to school the week of Feb.
+22. Seventh, 10th and 12th graders would return the week of March 1.
+Eighth and 11th graders would be back the week of March 8.
+(Information has been updated to correct an error.
+See the correction at the bottom of the article.
+11:40 a.m.
+Feb.
+10)

 The return for middle and high school students, however, is optional.
 Students can continue learning remotely if they want, though administrators said most families had indicated they expected to return.

-Note: Correction: Tenth graders are expected to return the week of March 1 and 11th graders the week of March 8.
-This information was incorrect in an earlier version of this article.